Fayetteville council approves construction contract for parking deck

 The overall cost of the deck is projected to be $13.2 million.
 In 2018, administrators estimated the deck would cost $10 million.
 The covid-19 pandemic has caused labor and supply chain shortages in construction, resulting in a cost overrun, administrators said.

-On Tuesday, Mark Kinion and Teresa Turk both stuck with their no votes.
+Mark Kinion and Teresa Turk stuck with their no votes Tuesday.
 Jones, Sonia Gutierrez Harvey, Sloan Scroggin, Sarah Bunch and Holly Hertzberg all voted in favor.

 With the vote, the land deal can close between the city and private owners of the lot northwest of Dickson Street and West Avenue, where the deck is to be located, said Susan Norton, Jordan's chief of staff.
 Jordan said he plans to sign the deal in the coming days.